Sumo wrestler Harumafuji retires over assault allegations

 The Japan Sumo Association, which imposes strict rules on wrestlers, is conducting an investigation, but Harumafuji decided to retire ahead of the probe.

-The news has dominated Japanese television talk shows and evening newspapers for weeks as the nation expressed shock at claims against a yokozuna grand champion, whose behavior in sports and society is expected to be exemplary.

 Born Davaanyam Byambadorj, Harumafuji debuted in 2001 and has won the championship nine times, with his most recent victory at the autumn tournament in September.
-He was promoted to yokozuna, the sport's highest rank, in 2012.
+He was promoted to yokozuna in 2012.

 Harumafuji's retirement is the latest scandal to rock the sumo world.